Sichuan: Song and Yuan dynasties

-During the Song dynasty (960–1279), Sichuanese was able to protect themselves from Tibetan attacks with the help of the central government.
+During the Song dynasty (960–1279), Sichuanese were able to protect themselves from Tibetan attacks with the help of the central government.
 There were rebellions against the Song by Li Shun in 994 and Wang Jun in 1000.
 Sichuan also saw cultural revivals like the great poets Su Xun (蘇洵), Su Shi, and Su Zhe.
 Although paper currency was known in the Tang dynasty, in 1023 AD, the first true paper money in human history (交子 (jiāozǐ)) was issued in Chengdu.

 It was also during the Song dynasty that the bulk of the native Ba people of eastern Sichuan assimilated into the Han Chinese ethnicity.

 In the 12th and 13th centuries, the Southern Song dynasty established coordinated defenses against the Mongolian Yuan dynasty, in Sichuan and Xiangyang.
 The Southern Song state monopolized the Sichuan tea industry to pay for warhorses, but this state intervention eventually brought devastation to the local economy.

-The line of defense was finally broken through after the first use of firearms in history during the six-year Battle of Xiangyang, which ended in 1273.
+The line of defense was broken through after the first use of firearms in history during the six-year Battle of Xiangyang, which ended in 1273.
 Allegedly there were a million pieces of unspecified types of skeleton bones belonging to war animals and both Song and Yuan soldiers who perished in the fighting over the city, although the figure may have been grossly exaggerated.
 The recorded number of families in Sichuan dropped from 2,640,000 families, as recorded from the census taken in 1162 AD, to 120,000 families in 1282 AD.

 Possible causes include forced population transfer to nearby areas, evacuation to nearby provinces, census under-reporting or inaccuracy, and war-related deaths.

 One instance of the deportation of Sichuanese civilians to Mongolia occurred in the aftermath of a battle in 1259 when more than 80,000 people were taken captive from one city in Sichuan and moved to Mongolia.